Assignment 4: Stack and Heap

 Pro-tip: make clean Whenever you make a change to a Makefile, always follow up with make clean.
 You want to ensure your next make will start fresh and apply the updated build settings to all files. make clean removes all previous build products, thus ensuring a fresh recompile of all files.
 Without make clean, you could end up with a mishmash of files compiled under the old and new settings.

-The buggy overflow function that previously got away with its nefarious doings should now be stopped in its tracks by your stack protection.
+The buggy bad_guy function that previously got away with its nefarious doings should now be stopped in its tracks by your stack protection.
 Neat!
-It will be wise to keep this protection enabled from here forward, interpreting a shoutout from a detection tool will be much more helpful aid to tracking down a bug than having to decipher a mysterious crash.
+It will be wise to keep this protection enabled from here forward.
+Following up on alert from stack protector is way more direct path to finding and fixing the bug than trying to decipher a mysterious crash.

 Neat references for further learning: